Calvin Adams

-Calvin Adams (born January 4, 1962) is a Canadian football cornerback who played for the Hamilton Tiger-Cats of the Canadian Football League.
+Calvin Adams (born January 4, 1962) is a Canadian football cornerback who played for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
 He played in four games for the Tiger-Cats during the 1986 season, catching two interceptions and fumbling once.
 He became a Grey Cup champion that year after the Tiger-Cats defeated the Edmonton Eskimos 39–15 in the 74th Grey Cup.